Site icon Circuit Ideas for You

 Disadvantages:

-Follow these instructions to construct the Simple Fire Alarm Circuit:
+Follow the below mentioned connection steps to construct the Simple Fire Alarm Circuit:

 References: